-While my son and I were at Drum Corps championships last weekend, wandering through the Sea of Merch (otherwise known as a stadium concourse filled with logo t-shirts, hoodies, lanyards, drumming paraphernalia, shiny musical instruments, and a metric ton of other branded merchandise), I stopped to try out a new flute.
+While my son and I were at Drum Corps championships last year, wandering through the Sea of Merch (otherwise known as a stadium concourse filled with logo t-shirts, hoodies, lanyards, drumming paraphernalia, shiny musical instruments, and a metric ton of other branded merchandise), I stopped to try out a new flute.

 And from that tiny moment in time, I became obsessed with the idea of upgrading my instrument on the way to improving my playing technique, and ultimately my performance.

 So my question for you today is… what’s holding YOU back?

 Are you tolerating painfully slow internet that makes you want to poke out an eye every time you have to research an item for your story?
 Does your old laptop no longer type the letter “e” or the “@” symbol without poking the keys two or three times?
 Have you been scared to try out various transcription tools or services to speed up your writing… even though you never really learned how to type?

 Or maybe you’ve been polishing the opening chapters of your book for oh, say… decades… without ever finishing the first draft to find out how your story ends?